-In our monthly column, “Cider Loves Food,” contributor Meredith Collins (blogger extraordinaire at Along Came a Cider) is looking at different cuisines and finding the perfect ciders to help take your meals to the next level.
+In our column, “Cider Loves Food,” contributor Meredith Collins (blogger extraordinaire at Along Came a Cider) is looking at different cuisines and finding the perfect ciders to help take your meals to the next level.

 I’ll never forget falling in love with Thai food.
 My first experience was eating it with my best friend in a tiny basement restaurant.
 She had started college a few months before, and I was visiting her from high school.
 She had discovered so many new foods in her first months away from home and was eager to share them with me.